-- (% x) is an operator section for any operator (%) except for (-). (-x) is negated x rather than the right operator section of subtraction.
-Consequently, it is impossible to write such a section, and users are advised to write (subtract x) instead. - Negative numbers must be parenthesized when they appear in function argument position. f(-5) is correct, whereas f(-5) is parsed as (-5) is (-5).
+- (% x) is an operator section for any operator (%) except for (-). (- x) is negated x rather than the right operator section of subtraction.
+Consequently, it is impossible to write such a section, and users are advised to write (subtract x) instead. - Negative numbers must be parenthesized when they appear in function argument position. f (-5) is correct, whereas f -5 is parsed as (-) f 5.

-The latter issue is partly mitigated by NegativeLiterals (page 419).
+The latter issue is partly mitigated by NegativeLiterals (page 409).
 When it is enabled, -5 is parsed as negative 5 regardless of context, so f -5 works as expected.
-However, it only applies to literals, so f -x or f -(a\2) are still parsed as subtraction.
+However, it only applies to literals, so f -x or f -(a2) are still parsed as subtraction.

-With LexicalNegation (page 279), both anomalies are resolved:
+With LexicalNegation (page 269), both anomalies are resolved: